Deregistration / Withdrawal from school

 - If your child is under 5 years old you can just inform the school you no longer require the place, no reason is needed except that your child is not of compulsory school age and you have decided not to utilise the place.

-- If your child attends a fee paying school you do not have to deregister, you inform the school the date the child will stop attending (make sure you are inline with any contract/agreement you have agreed with regards to fees).
+- If your child attends a fee paying school you do not have to deregister, you do however have to inform the school the date the child will stop attending (make sure you are in-line with any contract/agreement you have agreed with regards to fees).

 Mainstream Local Authority run schools in Scotland